Data linkage algebra, data linkage dynamics, and priority rewriting: Another Description of Data Linkage Dynamics

 \section{Another Description of Data Linkage Dynamics}

 In this section, we describe the state changes and replies that result from performing the basic actions of \DLD\ in the world of sets.
-This alternative description is a widening of the description of the state changes and replies that result from performing the actions of molecular dynamics that was given in~\cite{BM06cR}.
-In Section~\ref{sect-correctness}, we will show that the alternative description agrees with the description based on data linkage algebra.
+This alternative description is a widening of the description of the state changes and replies that result from performing the basic actions of molecular dynamics that was given in~\cite{BM06c}.
+In Section~\ref{sect-correctness}, we will demonstrate that the alternative description agrees with the description based on \DLA.
+Thus, we will show the connection between molecular dynamics and the upgrade of it presented in the current paper.